 Drug addiction is a chronic mental disease.
 Individuals who abuse drugs can easily become addicted.
 Drug addiction alters the brain structure and function.
 This results in harmful side effects.
-The changes make users to display adverse behavioral and physical symptoms.
+The changes make users display adverse behavioral and physical symptoms.
 However, addicts should be taken care of, loved, and supported.
 With therapy and counseling, addicts can resume normal lives.